Dr Anastassia Angelopoulou

 I'm part of

 My research interests are in the areas of Computer Vision and Machine Learning with emphasis on Human Sensing and its applications in Affective Computing and Social Robotics.
-More specifically, in Brain-Computer Interaction using physiological signal analysis for emotion assessment (e.g. EEG) and in the analysis and recognition of facial and body gestures.
+More specifically, in Brain-Computer Interaction using physiological signal analysis for emotion assessment (e.g. EEG) and in the analysis and recognition of facial and body gestures and emotions in adults and children using biosensors such as GSR.

-Currently, I am serving as evaluation panellist to the 2016 Call - Lifelong Learning for Intelligent Systems by CHIST-ERA (a consortium of funding organisations in Europe with programmes supporting research in ICT).
+2017: evaluation panellist for the 2016 call - Lifelong Learning for Intelligent Systems by CHIST-ERA (a consortium of funding organisations in Europe with programmes supporting research in ICT) as rapporteur for 1 proposal relevant to brain-computer interfaces and co-rapporteur for 3 others in relation to autonomous vehicles.

-In January 2016, I have been awarded from Elsevier the Outstanding Reviewer Status for the Applied Soft Computing Journal in recognition of the contributions I have made to the quality of the journal.
+2016: Elsevier Outstanding Review Status, Applied Soft Computing Journal in recognition of contributions to the quality of the journal over the last 10 years.

 Ph.D. on Nonlinear Modelling and Recognition of Objects